-Skyplane Studio Architects is based in Montpelier, Vermont, with a field office in Philadelphia, Pennsylvania.
-The practice works locally and regionally, focusing on residential, cultural, and academic projects, offering full architectural, interior design, and planning services.
+Skyplane Studio Architects serves clients throughout the Philadelphia region and New England.
+The practice focuses on residential, cultural, and academic projects, offering full architectural, interior design, and planning services.

 Led by founder and principal Bryan David Jones, the studio has built long-standing, trusted relationships with structural, mechanical, and civil engineers throughout Vermont, Pennsylvania, and New Jersey.
 These collaborations allow each project to be approached thoughtfully—through open dialogue, shared problem-solving, and a deep respect for craft.